citizenweb3/staking/networks/guides/old/README.md

 ## Citizen Web3 Validator: Staking
-Old staking guides of networks we do not validate anymore
+Old staking guides, for blockchain networks we do not validate anymore